agiessmann/MyFirstRepo/README.md

 # MyFirstRepo
-Ropository fro Test and Learn Git
+Repository for Test and Learn Git